 Effective Date means the date of acceptance of these terms and conditions.

-- any strike, lockout, industrial action, war, sabotage, riot, act of terrorism, denial of service attack, insurrection, civil commotion, national emergency, epidemic, quarantine, radiation or radioactive contamination;
+- any strike, lockout, industrial action, war, sabotage, riot, act of terrorism, denial of service attack, insurrection, civil commotion, national emergency, epidemic, pandemic, quarantine, radiation or radioactive contamination;

 - any action or inaction by a Government Agency;